deborah-pardoq86q/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2023-12-08
+- Today's programming wisdom is to prioritize readability and maintainability in your code.
+Writing clean, well-structured code that is easy to understand and modify will save time and effort in the long run, especially when working on large projects with multiple developers.
+Use descriptive variable names, write clear comments, and follow established coding conventions to make your code more accessible to others.
+Remember that code is read far more often than it is written, so invest time in making it easy to read and maintain.